wynioux/macOS-GateKeeper-Helper/README.md

 This is a simple useful tool for users which allow you to do the following:
 1. Show GateKeeper Status.
-    > Shows GateKeeper status.

 2. Enable GateKeeper.
-    > Enables GateKeeper.

 3. Disable GateKeeper.
-    > Completely disables GateKeeper.

 4. Remove app from GateKeeper quarantine.
-    > Allows an individual quarantined app to run.

 5. Self-sign the app.
-    > If GateKeeper is on and your app quits unexpectedly, try self-signing.

 ### What is GateKeeper?